kruhc/trekbuddy/README.md

 ## Dependencies
 - microemulator - J2ME implementation (and more) for Android by Bartek Teodorczyk.
 I believe it is now available in Google archive only. _I have been using mix of CVS and SVN for TrekBuddy, and because I wasn't able to convert SVN to GIT I lost commit history for microemu changes.
 I will try to at least provide diff for externals/microemu sources against original soon._
 - HECL - scripting language by David Welton [(github)](https://github.com/davidw/hecl). _The same with diff of externals/hecl sources against original applies._
-- KXML - low footprint XML parser by Stefan Haustein
+- KXML - low memory footprint XML parser by Stefan Haustein

 There may be remains of others, but that is most likely obsolete and should be removed.